Shenandoah River Conditions

 Watercraft may bump and scrape some, paddlers may have to step out of their watercraft from time to time.
 Trips take a little longer.
 1.2 to 1.69 feet on the Front Royal Gauge.

+Wearing a ZIPPED UP LIFE VEST IS A MUST at all times while on the water.
 Remember to bring plenty of drinking water, snacks, sunscreen, shoes that you can wear in the river, and a change of clothes.
-Also, remember to always wear your life vest!
+Remember to always wear your life vest!